cleanlab/cleanlab/README.md

 Each sub-figure depicts accuracy scores on a test set (with correct non-noisy labels) as decimal values:

 *  LEFT (in black): The classifier test accuracy trained with perfect labels (no label errors).
-*  MIDDLE (in blue): The classifier test accuracy trained with noisy labels using `cleanlab`.
+*  MIDDLE (in blue): The classifier test accuracy trained with noisy labels using cleanlab.
 *  RIGHT (in white): The baseline classifier test accuracy trained with noisy labels.

 As an example, the table below is the noise matrix (noisy channel) *P(s | y)